-This stunning horseshoe bay with it’s sandy white strand and bottomless blue waters is such a treat.
+This stunning horseshoe bay with its sandy white strand and bottomless blue waters is such a treat.
 Descend the many stone steps and find yourself wrapped in majestic cliffs with exceptional views.
 It was a walk on this very beach with my friend DarylK that inspired the idea for a re-imagining of the classic Aran sweater.
 The results were stunning.

 4. Slieve League

 Heading northwards now to the jewel in the crown of the Rosguill peninsula, the magnificent Downings beach.
 This is also the home of another one of our wonderful makers at The Irish Store, Mc Nutt of Donegal.
-For 60 years they have been producing some of the worlds finest quality weaves with luxurious woolen yarns, continuing an age-old Irish craft tradition.
-Here’s one of my favorites from our collection of Irish blankets.
+For 60 years they have been producing some of the worlds finest quality weaves with luxurious woollen yarns, continuing an age-old Irish craft tradition.
+Here’s one of my favourites from our collection of Irish blankets.

 7. The Inishowen Peninsula